By Maarten Aertsen

 - Spread the word.
 Help your fellow developers.
 Talk to people around you with legal and policy skills.
 Let them know how the CRA proposal affects them, their organisation or society at large.

-- Read the proposal.
+- Read the proposal and the community's comments.
 This post concentrates on high-level scoping.
-There is more.
-There is also an EC proposal on liability.
+There is more (updated):

 As tech community, we have a shared responsibility to contribute to the quality of policy making that affects us and, through our work, society at large.